 UNeHealth is the contracting and fiscal arm for industry-funded clinical trials on behalf of University of Nebraska Medical Center.
-It is housed in Sponsored Programs and operates under the direction of Dr. Christopher Kratochvil, Chief Medical Officer for UNeHealth and Associate Vice Chancellor for Clinical Research.
+It is housed under Center for Clinical and Translational Research (CCTR), operating under the direction of Dr. Christopher Kratochvil, Chief Medical Officer for UNeHealth and Associate Vice Chancellor for Clinical Research.

-- Provides a single “front door” for industry sponsors
+- Provides a “front door” for industry sponsors

 - Creates system-wide efficiencies to better support investigators and engage sponsors

 - Develops resources for the enterprise that position us to grow clinical research

 - Clinical trial agreements involving investigational drugs or devices